 - "ready-to-eat" sandwich shops

-If your child has a severe food allergy, you will need to be careful if you want to eat out with them.
+If you or your child have a severe food allergy, you need to be careful when you eat out.

 The following advice should help:

 - Let the staff know.
-When making a booking at a restaurant, make sure that the staff are aware of your child’s allergy and ask for a firm guarantee that any food they will be served will be free from the food to which they are allergic.
-If the staff can't offer such a guarantee, choose another restaurant.
+When booking a table at a restaurant, make sure the staff know about your child’s allergy.
+Ask for a firm guarantee that the food you or your child is allergic to won't be in any of the dishes served.
 The Food Standards Agency (FSA) offers chef cards that provide information about your child’s food allergy, which you can give to restaurant staff.
-As well as informing the chef and kitchen staff who are involved in cooking your food, let waiters and waitresses know so that they understand the importance of avoiding cross-contamination when serving you.
+As well as informing the chef and kitchen staff involved in cooking your food, let waiters and waitresses know so they understand the importance of avoiding cross-contamination when serving you.

 - Read the menu carefully and check for "hidden ingredients".
 Some food types contain other foods that can trigger allergies, which restaurant staff may have overlooked.
 Some desserts contain nuts (such as a cheesecake base) and some sauces contain wheat and peanuts.